Austin4705/AutomatedTransferStation/readme.md

     - Prior
     - usb

-### 5.Notes
+### 5. Notes
 - Now if you are using a hq graphene transfer station, do a couple things.
 Ensure the software is updated to the latest version, it should have the latest version of the command server.
-Ensure that (the imaging source drivers)[https://www.theimagingsource.com/en-us/support/download/icwdmuvccamtis33u-5.3.0.2793/] are properly installed
+Ensure that [the imaging source drivers](https://www.theimagingsource.com/en-us/support/download/icwdmuvccamtis33u-5.3.0.2793/)are properly installed
 - If on a hq graphene system ensure that the software is started and then goto file -> run command server
 - Adjust the port values according to your setup.
 - Well also need to install PYVisa.
 You can do this at the ni website it is free you just have to make an account